Updated: Jul 3

 Along with ginger, turmeric, sitopaladi, chyawanprash, and other herbs or ayurvedic compounds, your kitchen's pharmacy can play a significant role in maintaining your wellness and preparing your immune system for optimal response to external factors.
 With a proper diet, exercise routine, and regular sleeping schedule, our bodies should face the challenges of this particular context.

 Some of my clients and friends have been asking which plant or product can be the best solution for preventing to get ill during this coronavirus epidemic.
 There is no quick-fix or magic solution!
 From an ayurvedic perspective, the response to this pandemic is to dive back into dharma (proper ethic actions) and sadhana, protecting our immunity, building resilience, focusing on caring for our relationships with Nature and others, healing unresolved emotions and dedicating time to self-care while engaging in a deep connection with our highest purpose.
 I believe that this crisis is an ultimate opportunity to rethink and redesign our society, correcting what is outdated and restoring our environment and relationship to the soil.
 It takes awareness and dedicated work.
-Exploring the Vedic concept of Prithvi Prema Seva — expressing our love for the planet through conscious activity — may be very insightful at this particular time.
+Exploring the Vedic concept of Prithvi Prema Seva, which translates as expressing our love for the planet through conscious activity, may be very insightful at this particular time.

 Planting and caring for a Tulsi plant